SichangHe/CS304_group_project/project4_report.md

 ## Segmentation

 For sentence segmentation, we utilize a modified approach based on spell checking.
 In this case, when a leaf node is reached, it points back to the root node.
+In addition to the existing three operations (Stay, Advance, and Skip), we introduce a new operation called "Transition", with a loss value of `transition_loss`.
 This modification enables us to adapt the spell checking procedure for sentence segmentation.
 The concept is similar to continuous speech recognition using Hidden Markov Models (HMMs).
 By leveraging this modified approach, we can achieve sentence segmentation with minimal adjustments to the spell checking mechanism.

 ### Result